2020 Donegal Senior Football Championship: Format alterations

-Due to the COVID-19 pandemic, the 2020 County Championship took a different format to previous championships.
-All 16 teams compete in a league competition, playing four games each.
+Due to the COVID-19 pandemic, the 2020 championship took a different format to previous editions of the competition.
+All 16 teams competed in a league competition, playing four games each.
 A random draw determined which teams faced each other in each of the four rounds.
 No team could meet each other twice in the group stage.
 Each team played two home games and two away games in this league phase.
-The top eight teams went into a seeded draw for the Quarter-Finals (the top four had home advantage in the quarter-finals) while the bottom four teams entered a relegation playoff.
+The top eight teams went into a seeded draw for the quarter-finals (the top four had home advantage in those quarter-finals), while the bottom four teams entered a relegation play-off.

-Group stage
+League stage

 All 16 teams entered the competition at this stage.
-The top two teams in each group advanced to the quarter-finals, while the bottom team of each group entered a relegation playoff.

-League stage

-All 12 teams entered the competition at this stage.
 A random draw determined which teams faced each other in each of the four rounds.
 No team could meet each other twice in the group stage.
 The top eight teams went into a seeded draw for the quarter-finals, while the bottom three teams entered a relegation playoff.
 If teams were level on points and a place in the quarter-final was at stake, a playoff would have been conducted to determine which team went through.